 In the 1980’s hash would be exported from some of the main production areas (Nepal, India, Pakistan, Afghanistan) with a unique seal embossed on the block of hash, and it would be wrapped often in red or gold packaging prior to export.
 It’s easy to cultivate home grown cannabis, so you can make your own hash at home if you like.
 Traditional hash imports from places like Afghanistan, Nepal and Morocco can still be found, often at competitive prices.
 You can find these traditional hash imports in The Netherlands and other countries too.

-A few methods you can use to make hash at home
+Learn how to make hash easily at home

 Easy homemade hash from leaves and trimmings